BenShaffer/homelab/README.md

 This repository contains Ansible config, inventory, and playbooks to configure a homelab.
 Scripts are provided for easy setup.

+## Running

+In order to execute the playbook use the `ansible-playbook playbooks/homelab.yml` command.

 ## Ansible User / SSH Configs

 In order for Ansible to have permissions to the hosts defined, a user and SSH key must be